buy woad kits

 Woad as a Pest

 Woad is considered to be a pest in some states of the USA.
-It should not be intentionally cultivated in about 10 states but is legal to grow in the remaining states (see Links).
+It should not be intentionally cultivated in 11 states but is legal to grow in the remaining 39 states (see USDA Plants Database in Links).
 It likes to grow in open cleared land and is not edible to livestock.

 Woad in Chinese Medicine